kumkanillam/exploring-glimmer/slides/05-glimmerjs.md

 ```

 Note:
+get/set common issue for new Ember users until they develop muscle memory

 Decorators are Stage 2 TC39 proposal

 ----

 ### Actions

-Actions are just functions, with optional argument currying
+Actions are just functions

 ```
 import Component, { tracked } from '@glimmer/component';